Pankov404/DevStack-with-Swift-Neutron-LBaaS/README.md

 This repo was created for easy testing installation the latest version of DevStack (Juno) with Swift, Neutron &amp; LBaaSv2

-Its also automatically enables IPv4 by default and disables IPv6
+It also automatically enables IPv4 by default and disables IPv6

 ##Pre-installation
 Please check that you distro is updated